Visas, Permits and Travel Insurance

-- Take care of a relevant medical insurance (valid in EU/Lithuania)
+Take care of relevant medical insurance (valid in EU/Lithuania)

-VU Guest house.
-Vilnius university has apartments in the city center and you may take a look.
+- Vilnius University Guest House.
+Vilnius University has apartments in the Vilnius city centre and you may take a look.

-- Register your place of residence: EU-citizens long term stay (if stay longer than 3 months) or Non-EU citizens long term stay (if you apply for Temporary Residence Permit)
+Each person who becomes a permanent resident in Lithuania (that means who lives in Lithuania), when changing his/her place of residence must declare it.
+EU-citizens long term stay (if stay longer than 3 months) or Non-EU citizens long term stay (if you apply for Temporary Residence Permit)

 Once you have secured accommodation, you are required to officially declare your new place of residence at the designated local governmental institution.
 This then makes you eligible to receive various services, such as childcare.
 If you are not the property owner, it is essential that you obtain written consent that you are able to use the rented address as your declared place of residence.

-- Make sure you are covered by the Compulsory health insurance (LT: “PSD”)
+Make sure you are covered by the Compulsory Health Insurance (acronym in Lithuanian – PSD)

 To contact a medical institution, you must be insured by compulsory health insurance, voluntary insurance, insurance at an insurance company of your choice, or you must pay for the services yourself.

 Who is eligible for the PSD:

 - Foreigners permanently residing in the Republic of Lithuania: